 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.

 We advise Australians who are considering going to Haiti to undertake volunteer work to ensure they have made appropriate arrangements for placement prior to arrival in Haiti.
 Finding a placement with a charity in Haiti on arrival is usually not possible.
+See our Volunteering overseas page.

 If you are travelling to Haiti through the United States of America, or if you are transiting Honolulu or another US point of entry, you are required to meet US entry/transit requirements.
 Make sure you check your visa requirements with the nearest US Embassy or Consulate well in advance of your travel.
 You should also read our travel advice for the United States of America.

 Local immigration authorities may request evidence of a valid yellow fever vaccination if you are travelling to Haiti from a yellow fever endemic country.
-The World Health Organisation (WHO) website contains a list of yellow fever endemic countries.
+The World Health Organization (WHO) website contains a list of yellow fever endemic countries.

 Make sure your passport has at least six months’ validity from your planned date of return to Australia.